 This time, Morrison got better than he bargained for.

-society without classes, Henry was royalty of the first order.
+classes, Henry was royalty of the first order.
 At one time or another, his face sprayed across the cover of every major news weekly.
 His name crystalized the American ideal of "Success."
-Big
+Big Business first

-Business first crowned Henry as "wunderkind" when he emerged as the fulcrum in history's five largest corporate takeovers.
-He excelled at finding asset laden, debt ridden takeover targets, then turning those
+crowned Henry as "wunderkind" when he emerged as the fulcrum in history's five largest corporate takeovers.
+He excelled at finding asset laden, debt ridden takeover targets, then turning those acquisitions

-conference to announce the "friendly" acquisition of Corridor Airlines.
+announce the "friendly" acquisition of Corridor Airlines.
 Phase two, already scheduled to follow, meant replacing Henry Morrison as Chairman of the Board and CEO.
-After a consolidation board
+After a consolidation board meeting, United

-the unsuspecting United, and was now in the driver's seat.
+United, and was now in the driver's seat.
 Morrison summarily dismissed his former compatriots, he could not forgive treachery, especially from old friends.
-To further prick their wounds, Morrison
+To further prick their wounds, Morrison refused to authorize

 Fortunately, this would be his final escape!
 There would be no need for others.